YaraArbeed/Client-Support-Ticketing-System/README.md

 • Documentation
 • Errors and Exception handling

-Note: See the attached video to see the integration of front-end and back-end in the final result
+Note: See the attached video(Demo) to see the integration of front-end and back-end in the final result